apache/pulsar-java-contrib/pcip/README.md

 ### When is a PCIP required?

 * Any new feature for Pulsar Java Contrib
-* Any change to the semantic of existing functionality, even when current behavior is incorrect.
+* Any change to the semantic of existing functionality
 * Any large code change that will touch multiple components
 * Any change to the configuration